Home and Income

 Many people these days are looking for ways to reduce their mortgage.
 What better way than to have a property that can be split into two seperate dwellings.

-Rules around advertising”home and income” properties
+Consumer law and advertising”home and income” properties

 So the salesperson had just misrepresented the use of the property with that one sentence.